VISITING THE PATCH

 There is plenty of parking in the stubble field next to The Patch.
 Please note that there is no parking on the roads around the farm.
 While we will do everything we can to keep the field from getting too muddy, we are in Scotland and it might get very wet!
 If your car is as precious as Cinderella’s carriage we may not be the place for you to visit.
 There will be Pumpkin Patch Pals managing the traffic and parking so please follow their instructions – they are there to help and keep you safe!
 If you have mobility difficulties and need to park close to The Patch please let our Patch Pals know and they will direct you to a parking spot as close to The Patch as possible.

 Unfortunately not!
 The Patch is a pooch-free place.
-There are however lots of lovely walks surrounding the farm and further afield in East Lothian that you can all enjoy together once you’ve visited The Patch.
+Dogs must be left at home or if happy in the car.
+There are lots of lovely walks surrounding the farm and further afield in East Lothian that you can all enjoy together once you’ve visited The Patch.

 Wrap up warm and wear wellies – we are in Scotland after all!
 The Patch will be open for picking whatever the weather (as long as snow and storms stay away).
 The Patch and car park may get muddy so save your white trainers for another day!

 Our friends at Sinclair & Rice will be selling hot drinks and tasty treats from their refurbished horsebox, ‘Bluebell’.
 There is a straw bale maze to explore and lots of opportunities to take autumn themed family photos.
-There will be loos too!
+There will be loos and a stretch tent for shelter too!